-Lymph nodes are present throughout the body, but particular collections are present in the neck, axillae, and inguinal region; a few small (< 1 cm) nodes often are palpable in those areas in healthy people (see Overview of the Lymphatic System ).
+Lymph nodes are present throughout the body and may be superficial or deep.
+Particular collections of superficial lymph nodes are present in the neck, axillae, and inguinal region; a few small (< 1 cm) nodes often are palpable in those areas in healthy people.

 Lymphadenopathy is palpable enlargement (> 1 cm) of ≥ 1 lymph nodes; it is categorized as